 It is no secret that you need a budget.
 But, it is imperative that it includes everything.
 Take the time to review your spending and don’t leave anything off of it.
 Below you will find a list of household budget categories you need to include.
 Forgetting even one off might be a big mistake.

-It is no secret that the number one thing you must do in order to take control of your finances is to create a budget.
-Without one, you really can’t see where you money goes.
-Or, more importantly, direct your money to be spent as you would like for it to be.
+It is no secret that the number one thing you must do to take control of your finances is to create a budget.
+Without one, you really can’t see where your money goes.
+Or, more importantly, you don’t get to direct your money to be spent as you would like for it to be!

-To help you get a jump start on creating your budget and to ensure you don’t leave any categories off of your list, it is best if you download our free budget template.
+To help you get a jump start on with your budget, and to make sure you don’t leave off any categories, download our free budget template.
 This form has helped thousands get started with creating a budget.

 Once you have your form, you are ready to figure out your categories!
 While you may not have each of these as individual line items on your form, just make sure you include them all somewhere in your budget!

 These are all of the monthly donations you make to various charities.
 Don’t forget about those you may make only once or twice a year as well!